EvansWinner/evanswinner.github.io/index.md

 <img src="me.jpg" style="max-width:50%;float:left;">

-I am Evans Hawthorne Winner, 51-year-old IT lowly worker living in Evergreen, Colorado.
+I am Evans Hawthorne Winner, 51-year-old, lowly IT worker living in Evergreen, Colorado.
+(Drop me a line if you know where I can get analytical work -- data, operations, process, whatever.
+I am evans dot winner at Google's famous email domain.)

 I used to be a casual rock climber in Boulder, later a casual scuba diver in Seattle;